ChadMcQuillen/optimize-portfolio/README.md

 VYM  0.22  0.93  0.81  1.00
 ```

-You can experiment with the tool using EFTs and / or stocks to construct your own portfolio with the goal of maximizing the sharpe ratio.
+You can experiment with the tool using ETFs and / or stocks to construct your own portfolio with the goal of maximizing the sharpe ratio.
 This usually involves finding the right mix of assets with good returns and low correlations.

 # TODOs